squirro/training/ml_service/1_first_workflow/README.md

 #### Loader Step
 The loader step is responsible for providing the iems to be consumed by the model.
+Loaders can get content from flat files like CSV or JSON files, raw text files, or Squirro.
+Valid types for the type are:
+* `csv`
+* `file`
+* `json`
+* `squirro_item`
+* `squirro_query`

+You can also specify which specific columns or fields you want to import to make loading faster and more efficient.

+When the loader step gets content, it will always turn it into a flat dictionary before passing it to the next step in the pipeline.

 ```json
     {